LimJY03/SyntaxComparison/00. Basic Syntax/README.md

 ### **Java**

-In `java`, the statement syntax has a rule: all statements must end with a semicolon `;`.
+In `Java`, the statement syntax has a rule: all statements must end with a semicolon `;`.

 ```java
 int num1 = 5;